Nitesh8998/Useful-Academic-Links/README.md

 ## Instructions to add links
 1. Please maintain the heirarchy
 2. Incase you think you have to add a new category please do so in respective heirarchy
-3. If may add a line or two for links discription.
+3. You may add a line or two for links discription.
 4. If you feel a course link is outdated please ~~CUT IT DOWN~~ **don't remove it**.

 ## Table of Contents